 If you are getting State Pension (Non-Contributory), you may be entitled to:

-Supplementary Welfare Allowance Scheme There are a number of supplementary payments under this scheme, for example, Rent and Mortgage Interest Supplement, Back to School Clothing and Footwear Allowance, and Diet and Heating Supplements.
+Supplementary Welfare Allowance Scheme There are a number of payments under the Scheme, for example, Urgent Needs Payment, and the Back to School Clothing and Footwear Allowance.

 Rent Supplement is a payment that helps with the cost of your rent.

-Household Benefits Package is a package of benefits that provides financial assistance with the cost of some household utilities.
-It includes an Electricity or Gas Allowance, a Telephone Allowance and a Free Television Licence.
+Household Benefits Package is a package of benefits that provides help with the cost of some household utilities.
+It includes an Electricity or Gas Allowance and a Free Television Licence.

 Free Travel Pass allows people on certain social welfare payments to access public transport services for free.
 If you live on a specified island off the Irish coast you can access certain private transport services.

-Fuel Allowance is an allowance that provides help with the cost of fuel to people who are dependant on long-term social welfare payments.
+Fuel Allowance is a payment that provides help with the cost of fuel to people who are dependent on long-term social welfare payments.

 Centenarian's Payment is a payment made to all Irish citizens and people normally considered to be living in the State on reaching 100 years of age.
 This payment is issued automatically to those who are getting a State Pension (Non-Contributory).

-Respite Care Grant is an annual payment made to carers, aged 16 or over, providing full-time care for at least six months a year.
+Carer's Support Grant is an annual payment made to carers, aged 16 or over, providing full-time care for at least 6 months a year.

 If a person getting a State Pension (Non- Contributory) from the Department of Social Protection dies, you should:

-In many cases, the spouse, civil partner, cohabitant or carer will receive a
+In many cases, the spouse, civil partner, cohabitant or carer will get a payment